avaframe/AvaFrame/docs/moduleAna4Stats.rst

 A set of multiple avalanche simulations is required to generate these maps.
 The simulations can be generated with :py:mod:`com1DFA` using a parameter variation, different release-, entrainment- or resistance scenarios.
-An example run script is given by :py:mod:`runAna4ProbAna`: where firstly, :py:mod:`com1DFA` is used to perform avalanche simulations varying parameters set in the ``ana4Stats/probAnaCfg.ini`` file.
+An example run script is given by :py:mod:`runAna4ProbAna.py`: where firstly, :py:mod:`com1DFA` is used to perform avalanche simulations varying parameters set in the ``ana4Stats/probAnaCfg.ini`` file.
 Using these simulations, a probability map is generated.
 The output is a raster file (.asc) with values ranging from 0-1.
 0 meaning that no simulation exceeded the threshold in this point in space.
 1 on the contrary means that all simulations exceeded the threshold.
 Details on this function, as for example required inputs can be found in: :py:mod:`ana4Stats.probAna`.
+In addition, there is the option to use the run script :py:mod:`runProbAnalysisOnly.py`: to create probability maps for an existing set of simulations.
+These can be created using :py:mod:`com1DFA` or another computational module.
+For more details look at the section *To run - example run scripts*.

 To run - via QGis Connector
 ---------------------------